Animal Care and Control, H.O.P.E. for Animals, and the Allen County SPCA, are partnering to save animals!

 - It shall be unlawful to provide food, water, or shelter to Free Roaming cats in excess of thirty (30) days unless the provider presents acceptable documentation showing implementation of the requirements of a Community Cat Provider.

-For additional Information on Community Cats, call our business office at 260-427-1244; menu option one.
+For additional information on the Community Cat ordinance call our business office at 260-427-1244; menu option one.